 - If we know about it and know before it’s gone too far, the possibility of right-standing is greater

 - Even with disclosure, I cannot guarantee you’d keep your job, as there are several factors.
 But you have my personal commitment to walk alongside you and get you the help needed

 - While discovery on our part doesn’t mean we limit our understanding nature or preclude righteous outcomes, it does speak to your intention and a pattern (of sin, concealment, repetition)

-Some of oops moment(s) were acknowledged as wrong, confessed and the road to right-standing began with safeguards for them and the church.
+Some of the “oops” moment(s) were acknowledged as wrong, confessed and the road to right-standing began with safeguards for them and the church.
 Others were fireable-on-the-spot occurrences.
-Yet, with as much grace as possible.
-Others meant a reduction in job duties, or a timeout (“administrative leave” in many fields) until we could understand more and discern the best course.
+Others meant a reduction in job duties, or a timeout (“administrative leave” in many fields) until we could understand more and discern the best course of action.

-Just having the disclosure v. discovery conversation is not enough.
+Just having the “disclosure v. discovery” conversation is not enough.
 It requires a plan.
 It requires resources to help.
-But maybe more than anything, it requires a culture within your church’s leadership that creates trust so people would disclose and not fear ungraceful punitive-minded treatment.
+But maybe more than anything, it requires a culture within your church’s leadership that creates trust so people would disclose and not fear ungraceful and punitive-minded treatment.

-Thoughts culture and system to help create a disclosure environment is for next week’s post.
+Thoughts on culture and systems to help create a disclosure environment is for next week’s post.